ajakka/react-native-here-explore/docs/INSTALLATION.md

 ## 3. Download the [HERE SDK Explore Edition](https://platform.here.com/portal/sdk)

-On the Page above you will see a list of SDKs.
+On the page above, you will see a list of SDKs.
 The ones you need are:

 - **HERE SDK Explore Edition for Android**
 - **HERE SDK Explore Edition for iOS**

-If you signed in and added billing info, you should see a **Get now** button to download each SDK
+If you signed in and added billing info, you should see a **Get now** button to download each SDK.

 ## 4. Extract and move the SDKs to your project

 - ### Android

-After you download and extract the zip file you should see a .aar file amongst many others
+After you download and extract the zip file, you should see a .aar file amongst many others.

-Copy that file and place it on `your-project/android/heresdk` folder
+Copy that file and place it in `your-project/android/heresdk` folder.

-Then go to your `your-project/android/app/build.gradle` file and edit the dependencies block like bellow
+Then go to your `your-project/android/app/build.gradle` file and edit the dependencies block like below:

 ```gradle
 dependencies {